chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

   duration: Day Tour
 overview:
   items:
-  - title: The Highlights of Rhodes New-Town
+    - title: 'The Highlights of Rhodes New-Town'
-  - title: A scenic drive from the North to the South West 55 km / 37 miles
+    - title: 'A scenic drive from the North to the South West 55 km / 37 miles'
-  - title: 'On the way we visit:'
-  - title: The Anastasia's Boutique Winery
-  - title: 'We arrive to Embona Village and visit:'
+    - title: 'The drive is from Rhodes Town to Embona Village and visit:'
-  - title: The Cava Stafylos Wine Tasting
+    - title: 'The Cava Stafylos Wine Tasting'
-  - title: The Dionysos Free Wine Tasting
+    - title: 'The Dionysos Wine Tasting'
-  - title: The Kounakis Traditional Winery
+    - title: 'The Kounakis Traditional Winery'
-  - title: The Alexandris Winery
+    - title: 'The Alexandris Traditional Winery'
-  - title: Break for Lunch Experiences at a Greek Traditional Tavern
+    - title: 'Break for Lunch Experiences at a Greek Traditional Tavern'
-  - title: Back through the west coast with breathtaking views of the Aegean Sea
+    - title: 'Back through the west coast with breathtaking views of the Aegean Sea'
-  - title: Back to Rhodes Town / Cruise Port / or to your place
+    - title: 'Back to Rhodes Town / Cruise Port / or to your place'
     - title: 'Duration: 6:00 hours'
       classes: bold
     - title: 'Extensions: You can add more Attractions'
       classes: bold
     - title: 'Suggested time for this tour: May to end of September'
       classes: bold
 details:
   items:
   - title: "(Stop Photos)"